-The term amortized cost can be applied to several scenarios in the areas of accounting and finance, which are:
+The amortized cost concept can be applied to several scenarios in the areas of accounting and finance, which are as follows:

 - Fixed assets.
 Amortized cost is that accumulated portion of the recorded cost of a fixed asset that has been charged to expense through either depreciation or amortization.
 Depreciation is used to ratably reduce the cost of a tangible fixed asset, and amortization is used to ratably reduce the cost of an intangible fixed asset.
 The amortized cost term can also be applied to the accumulated amount of depletion of a natural resource that has been charged to expense.